Pricing Models For Services: Best Guide to Equipment as a Service Model

 Michelin has also taken away the headache of carrying out our own detailed tyre checks.
 Our fleet will now be inspected every month by tyre technicians who can advise us on tread wear and any need for imminent replacements.”

-Knowing the best pricing models for services
+What are the best pricing models for services?

 For decades, manufacturers have been attempting to come up with service lines that provide more reliable profits.
 Equipment as a service is the key channel in reaching that margin growth.
 However, it is important to determine the right pricing models for services first.
 Let’s discuss each of them below:

 The basis of payments is on operational or financial accomplishment.
 They can provide more value to manufacturers as long as they can evaluate and quantify that value accurately.
 They are classified into two:

 - Operational outcomes.
 This model is good for solutions that execute distinct jobs.
 Examples of these are industrial robotics or automation equipment.

 For instance, a robotics provider will charge per cycle or task that the robot performs.
 Each cycle is described as collecting a carton, taking it to a particular area, and bringing the carton back to its original place.

 2. Financial outcomes.
 This model works better when you can create a direct link between the equipment and quantifiable financial outcomes.